justinfargo/usbwiper3000/README.md

 # usbwiper3000

-Goal: Create a simple script to manage potentially infected USB devices.

-To-Do: Create system alert, queue multiple devices
+A python script to manage multiple USB devices, scan via Windows Defender, and reformat in exFat.
+If a virus is detected, event log is created for alerting via Splunk, etc. Aug.
+16 2023